 4.1.
 Enforcement in debt

-Enforcement in debt requires an act by you as the creditor to be signed by the bailiff, who will notify the debtor and any third party.
-This document has to confirm the details of your company and your credit, the list of goods or monies subject to the enforcement (the debtor cannot dispose of them), and the domicile election of your company in the city of the court.
+Enforcement in debt requires an action by you as the creditor to be signed by the bailiff, who will notify the debtor and any third party.
+This document has to confirm the details of your company and credit, the list of goods or monies subject to enforcement (the debtor cannot dispose of them), and the domicile election of your company in the city of the court.